ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    evidence that the message was indeed originated by the agent they associate with that mailbox, if the end user knows that these various protections have been provided.

-*  The absence of a single, properly formed RFC5322.From header field renders the message invalid since it does not comply with [@!RFC5322].
-   Handling such a message is outside of the scope of this specification.

 Since the sorts of mail typically protected by DMARC participants tend only to have single Authors, DMARC participants generally